42 Strange Symptoms That Can Signal a Serious Disease

 You have a red, splotchy rash on your feet

 Lyme isn’t the only tick-borne illness you have to watch out for.
-Rocky Mountain Spotted Fever, caused by the bacteria Rickettsia rickettsii, can be life-threatening, the CDC warns.
+Rocky Mountain spotted fever, caused by the bacteria Rickettsia rickettsii, can be life-threatening, the CDC warns.
 You may notice nondescript symptoms like a fever or a headache (which can be chalked up to the flu), but most many patients will also develop a red splotchy rash starting from their ankles and wrists and moving up the body.
+This is different from a diabetes rash or Lyme disease rash.
 If you get sick after hiking or camping, call your doctor.
-Check out these 9 foolproof tricks to avoid tick-borne illnesses.
+(Check out these 9 foolproof tricks to avoid tick-borne illnesses.)

 You don’t feel… right